jxzhanggg/nonparaSeq2seqVC_code/README.md

 ## Training Time

 On a single NVIDIA 1080 Ti GPU, with a batch size of 32, pre-training on VCTK takes approximately 64 hours of wall-clock time.
-Fine-tuning on two speakers (500 utterances each speaker) with this set-up takes approximately 6 hours of wall-clock time.
+Fine-tuning on two speakers (500 utterances each speaker) with a batch size of 8 takes approximately 6 hours of wall-clock time.

 ## References